RajK853/RL_OpenAI_Gym/README.md

-# Reinforcement Learning - OpenAI Gym
+# Reinforcement Learning - OpenAI gym
-Repository to solve the OpenAI Gym RL [environments](https://github.com/openai/gym/wiki/Table-of-environments) using different Reinforcement Learning algorithms.
+Repository to solve the OpenAI gym environments using different Reinforcement Learning algorithms.
+The goal in each environment is to achieve a certain average threshold reward value for a consecutive 100 trials (epochs).
+These information about the environments are available in this OpenAI gym wiki [here](https://github.com/openai/gym/wiki/Table-of-environments).

 |    |    |
 | ------------- | ------------- |